crystallabs/crysterm/documentation/positioning.md

 Are convenience aliases for rleft / rtop / rright / rbottom.

-These are offsets "R"elative to the parent (or screen if widget is at the top level).
+These are offsets "R"elative to the parent widget (or to the screen if the widget is at top level).

 ### Setters